Part-time and freelance writer with plenty of tips for DIY projects.

 - Wire Snips

-How to Make Your Own DIY Cube Lamp
+How to Make the Cube Lamp:

 - Cut 16 pieces of cardboard 8" square with a box cutter and straightedge.
 Use a fresh blade to prevent fuzzy edges.
 (Note: If using single-wall cardboard, cut 32 pieces and double the quantities specified in the cutout template above.)